mozjay0619/pyflow-viz/README.rst

    :width: 10pt

 This is a more realistic shape of the DAG in the actual use case of data preprocessing.
-Also, this is why ``run`` method makes more sense to use then ``get`` method.
+Also, this is why ``run`` method makes more sense to use then ``get`` method in most realistic use cases.
+As you can see above, there is no data node from which we can call ``get`` method to retrieve the data.
+We are not interested in the data per se as we are in what we can do with the data.
+And most of the time, when we do something with our data, the end result is not another data.
+This does not mean you shouldn't use ``get``.
+There might be situations where you might want to get the data back, especially during interactive sessions.

 Saving your DAG image
 ---------------------